Krishna471/portfolio-website/README.md

 │
 ├── static/                     # Static assets like CSS, JS, and images │   ├── static.css              # Main CSS file
-│   └── images/                 # Folder for all images used in the project │       ├── about/              # Images used in the About section │       ├── certificate/        # Images used in the Certificate section │       ├── footer/             # Images used in the Footer section │       ├── project/            # Images used in the Project section │       └── skills/             # Images used in the Skills section │
+│   ├── images/                 # Folder for all images used in the project │       ├── about/              # Images used in the About section │       ├── certificate/        # Images used in the Certificate section │       ├── footer/             # Images used in the Footer section │       ├── project/            # Images used in the Project section │       └── skills/             # Images used in the Skills section
+|   └── Krishna Arora CV.pdf
+│
 ├── templates/                  # HTML templates (rendered by Flask) │   └── index.html